leroy-merlin-br/garden/docs/about.md

 As for JavaScript components, they are primarily written on ES2015 (using [Babel](https://babeljs.io)) and bundled to ES5 UMD components with [Webpack](https://webpack.github.io/).

-Garden also relies on jQuery to provide API standards for it's components.
-Please take note Garden does not comes with jQuery, allowing you to use your own version based on your needs.
-You can opt for Zepto, for example.
-Or a custom build of jQuery as well.

 ## Browser Support
 Garden CSS/JS components targets all major browsers, including IE9+.
 CSS prefixors are added through [Autoprefixer](https://github.com/postcss/autoprefixer).